IC-Custom: Diverse Image Customization via In-Context Learning: Conclusions and Limitations

-This paper proposes \OurMethod, a flexible and effective framework for image customization.
-Our approach features four key innovations: 1) an In-context customization paradigm, effectively unifying position-free and position-aware image customization; 2) a novel In-context Multi-Modal Attention (ICMA) mechanism to adapt to different customization settings; 3) a dataset of polyptychs sourced from real-world data, along with an evaluation benchmark with balanced distribution of rigid and non-rigid customization.
-Extensive experiments demonstrate that our \OurMethod achieves state-of-the-art performance in multiple scenarios across identity consistency, overall harmonicity, and text alignment metrics, while fully supporting polyptych configurations.
+This paper presents \OurMethod{}, a flexible and effective framework for image customization.
+Our approach introduces four key contributions: (1) an in-context customization paradigm that unifies position-free and position-aware image customization; (2) a novel In-Context Multi-Modal Attention (ICMA) mechanism to adapt to different customization settings; (3) a high-quality identity-consistent dataset sourced primarily from real-world images; and (4) an evaluation benchmark with a balanced distribution of rigid and non-rigid customization tasks.
+Extensive experiments demonstrate that \OurMethod{} achieves state-of-the-art performance across multiple metrics.

-Despite its achievements, our method still has limitations: it lacks explicit modeling of viewpoint and lighting consistency for the reference identity.
-We will focus on addressing these limitations in future work.